Create an app from scratchContribute

 Great !
 You've created an hello world app !
 Let's see how to manage the views and data by adapting it to get the template counter app.

-Now that we have a basic app we will implement our counter app elements.
+Now that we have a basic app we will implement our counter app elements starting with the JSON view.

 First we'll create the counter view.
-Its purpose is to display the value of a counter in a text component and define a button to increment it.
-We'll put them together in a flex component.
+Its purpose is to display the value of a counter and define a listener to increment it.

 Let's define it in the new src/views/counter.js